wp-plugins/related-youtube-videos/readme.txt

 * **height**              - Height of the HTML video object
 * **preview**             - "true" will only display the preview image and only load the video (via Javascript!) when this image has been clicked.
 * **showVideoTitle**      - "true" if you want to show the video title right below the video itself.
 Can be styled via CSS class `.title`
-* **showVideoDescripton** - "true" if you want to show the video description below the video, respectively, when the video title is displayed right below the title.
+* **showVideoDescription**  - "true" if you want to show the video description below the video, respectively, when the video title is displayed right below the title.
 Can be styled via CSS class `.description`
 * **autoplay**            - "true" if you want the video to automatically start playing when ready.
 This will obviously **not** work in preview mode!!

 **Configuration**